 University Clearing tips

 - Be ready to answer questions on your reasons for choosing a specific course (as well as your academic ability), as universities will want to know you’re the right fit.
-You may even be asked to speak to a programme leader about the course, or be invited for a university interview.
+You may even be asked to speak to a programme leader about the course, or be invited for an interview.